gateio/gateapi-go/docs/SpotApi.md

 > Order CreateCrossLiquidateOrder(ctx, liquidateOrder)

-close position when cross-currency is disabled
+close position when cross-currency is disabled.

 Currently, only cross-margin accounts are supported to close position when cross currencies are disabled.
 Maximum buy quantity = (unpaid principal and interest - currency balance - the amount of the currency in the order book) / 0.998